OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Experiments

 \subsection{Main Results and Analysis on CheXpert Plus}

-\paragraph{Against RRG task-specific algorithms.} As shown in Tab.~\ref{tab:rrg_task_specific_compare}, \textbf{OraPO+FactS} sets the new SOTA \textbf{F1 = 0.341 (best)} and \textbf{Recall = 0.832 (best)} on CheXpert Plus, significantly surpassing best-performing baselines by \(\mathbf{+160.8\%}\) in recall.
+\paragraph{Against RRG task-specific algorithms.} As shown in Table~\ref{tab:rrg_task_specific_compare}, \textbf{OraPO+FactS} sets the new SOTA \textbf{F1 = 0.341 (best)} and \textbf{Recall = 0.832 (best)} on CheXpert Plus, significantly surpassing best-performing baselines by \(\mathbf{+160.8\%}\) in recall.
 When compared with the most recent baseline, VLCI, our proposed method outperforms VLCI by \(\mathbf{+109.2\%}\) in F1 and \(\mathbf{+375.4\%}\) in recall.
 While our precision trails MambaXray-L, this is a deliberate trade-off between emphasizing per-finding coverage and accurate statements of detected findings.
-In practice, recall-oriented drafts are preferred, as radiologists perform the final review, they often prefer high-sensitivity assistance \cite{hendrix2022radiologist}.
+In practice, recall-oriented drafts are preferred.
+Since radiologists perform the final review, they tend to favour AI assistance that has higher sensitivity (even at the cost of precision) \cite{hendrix2022radiologist}.
 Overall, our method sets the new SOTA performance in F1 and recall, with \textbf{three orders of magnitude} less training data.

 \textbf{Against Alignment-based SFT for LLM/VLM.} In this experiment, we compare our framework against R2GenGPT~\cite{WANG2023100033}, a popular alignment-based SFT approach that is widely used for training large LLM/VLM.
-In this approach, a visual encoder is aligned with a language model into the same space via supervised fine-tuning on paired image-report data.
-We report the performance of R2GenGPT~\cite{WANG2023100033} with different LLM/VLM backbones in Tab.~\ref{tab:LLMs_compare}.
+We report the performance of R2GenGPT~\cite{WANG2023100033} with different LLM/VLM backbones in Table~\ref{tab:LLMs_compare}.
 Our approach is trained with a compact \textbf{3B} policy on \textbf{1K} CheXpert Plus samples.
-Under this small-data setup, \textbf{OraPO} attains \(\mathbf{F1 = 0.341}\) and \(\mathbf{Recall = 0.832}\), significantly outperforming larger aligned backbones trained on 223K: F1 improves over InternLM by \(\mathbf{+20.1\%}\) and over Qwen-2 (0.261) by \(\mathbf{+30.7\%}\); recall improves over InternLM by \(\mathbf{+203.6\%}\) and over GPT-2 Medium by \(\mathbf{+347.3\%}\).
-These results validate that our proposed \textbf{OraPO} with fact-level supervision is a superior learning paradigm than standard vision–language alignment, achieving higher performance with \textbf{less than half backbone parameters} and \textbf{markedly less training data}.
+Under this small-data setup, \textbf{OraPO} attains \(\mathbf{F1 = 0.341}\) and \(\mathbf{Recall = 0.832}\), significantly outperforming larger aligned backbones trained on 223K.
+These results validate that our proposed \textbf{OraPO} with fact-level supervision is a superior learning paradigm to standard vision–language alignment, achieving higher performance with \textbf{less than half backbone parameters} and \textbf{markedly less training data}.